-After your joint replacement surgery, every time you see the dentist you will be required to take an antibiotic one hour prior to your appointment.
-Speak with your surgeon regarding the length of time an antibiotic will be required prior to your dental appointments.
+Every time you see a dentist after your joint replacement surgery, you'll be required to take an antibiotic one hour before your appointment.
+Speak with your surgeon regarding the length of time an antibiotic will be required before your dental appointments.